-Michael’s most recent books include Here, There, and Everywhere (Redmond, Washington: Redmond Association of Spokenword, 2013), Close to the Wind (Sammamish, Washington: Press Here, 2013), With Cherries on Top (Sammamish, Washington: Press Here, 2012), Furoshiki (Tokyo: PIE Books, 2011), Standing Still (Sammamish, Washington: Press Here, 2011), Tidepools: Haiku On Gabriola (Gabriola, British Columbia: Pacific-Rim Publishers, 2011), Bonsai (Tokyo: PIE Books, 2011), Fifty-Seven Damn Good Haiku by a Bunch of Our Friends (Sammamish, Washington: Press Here, 2010), Noh (Tokyo: PIE Books, 2010), For a Moment (Pointe Claire, Quebec: King’s Road Press, 2009) and 100 Poets: Passions of the Imperial Court (Tokyo: PIE Books, 2008).
+Michael’s most recent books include True Colour (Redmond, Washington: City of Redmond, 2014), Here, There, and Everywhere (Redmond, Washington: Redmond Association of Spokenword, 2013), Close to the Wind (Sammamish, Washington: Press Here, 2013), With Cherries on Top (Sammamish, Washington: Press Here, 2012), Furoshiki (Tokyo: PIE Books, 2011), Standing Still (Sammamish, Washington: Press Here, 2011), Tidepools: Haiku On Gabriola (Gabriola, British Columbia: Pacific-Rim Publishers, 2011), Bonsai (Tokyo: PIE Books, 2011), Fifty-Seven Damn Good Haiku by a Bunch of Our Friends (Sammamish, Washington: Press Here, 2010), Noh (Tokyo: PIE Books, 2010), For a Moment (Pointe Claire, Quebec: King’s Road Press, 2009) and 100 Poets: Passions of the Imperial Court (Tokyo: PIE Books, 2008), plus earlier books.
 The latter book, a 400-page art book with photographs, is a cotranslation with Emiko Miyashita of the Ogura Hyakunin Isshu, a 13th-century collection of Japanese waka poems compiled by Fujiwara no Teika.
 Their translation on the back of a United States postage stamp came from this book.

-Michael has an MA in English, works as a technical writer and editor, and has also edited more than 200 trade books on subjects as diverse as jazz, soldering, herbal medicine, memoir, graphic design, plywood manufacturing, children’s literature, adult and young adult fiction, CAD design, computer animation, business management, computer games, network security, and digital photography.
-Examples of recent trade books he’s edited are Travel Unscripted by Mark Murphy (see also the interactive online video components), Flip the Pyramid by Greg Slamowitz, Fight for Your Long Day, a 2010 novel by Alex Kudera (also available as an audiobook from Iambik); Frontline Profit Machine by Ziad Y. Khoury, a 2009 #1 bestseller for both USA Today and Amazon business books, and #7 bestseller for Business Week; and two memoirs by Charles Lovett, Love Ruth: A Son’s Memoir and Sparrow Through the Hall.
+Michael has an MA in English, works as a technical writer, editor, and publications manager, and has also edited more than 200 trade books on subjects as diverse as jazz, soldering, herbal medicine, memoir, graphic design, plywood manufacturing, children’s literature, adult and young adult fiction, CAD design, computer animation, business management, computer games, network security, and digital photography.
+Examples of recent trade books he’s edited are The Bulldoggers Club: The Tale of the Tainted Buffalo Wallow by Barbara Hay, Travel Unscripted by Mark Murphy (see also the interactive online video components), Flip the Pyramid by Greg Slamowitz, Fight for Your Long Day, a novel by Alex Kudera (also available as an audiobook from Iambik); Frontline Profit Machine by Ziad Y. Khoury, a 2009 #1 bestseller for both USA Today and Amazon business books, and #7 bestseller for Business Week; and two memoirs by Charles Lovett, Love Ruth: A Son’s Memoir and Sparrow Through the Hall.
 Michael was born in Watford, England (he’s a British subject), and grew up in England, Ghana, Australia, and Canada (he added Canadian citizenship as a teenager), travels frequently to Japan (his wife is Japanese), and now lives with his wife and two ruly children in Sammamish, Washington. + + + +

-See also 25 Random Things About Me, 50 Questions, and the Interviews page.
+See also 25 Random Things About Me, 50 Questions, What’s in a Name, Featured Poet, and the Interviews page.
 See some of Michael’s photographs, mostly of haiku-related events, at Michael Dylan Welch Photo Gallery (on Picasa).
 Michael has also been known for years as Captain Haiku. +

 The photo at the top of this page shows Michael reading on the main stage at the Burning Word poetry festival in April of 2005 at Greenbank Farm, Whidbey Island, Washington. + +